- “F-You, Pay Me.” How to Get Paid to Write - November 14, 2019

 First, get paid (something) at the beginning of the period or project.
 Don’t start writing a single word until (some form of) payment is confirmed.
 Don’t even bother with the whole “well, we mailed the check last Monday…” routine.

-You do that by invoicing with ways to pay electronically (through PayPal, Stripe, etc. Or via setting up your products as an ecommerce-style offering with a good platform (Like Selz).
+You do that by invoicing with ways to pay electronically, for example, through PayPal, Stripe, etc. Or via setting up your products as an ecommerce-style offering with a good platform (Like Selz).
 Yes, there are transaction fees of around ~3%.
 Just raise your prices 3% to cover the cost.
 Problem solved.

 If and when possible, transition to pricing that’s less easy to compare.
 Pricing per word is fine initially, but unless you’re dealing on the high end with print magazines or similar, you’ll always be compared to Textbrokers blog posts.
 And nobody wins with Textbroker.

 We bought articles from content farms and spent weeks dissecting the content to prove it.
 All they do is drive the industry down.